unterstrich-kolkhoz/manifesto/README.md

 We don’t want to solve the world’s problems using technology, because that’s just silly.
-We want simple, extensible, and open source software to help artists make a dime, and all of us to access it; no more and no less.
+We want simple, extensible, and open source software to help artists make a dime, and all of us to access their work; no more and no less.

 ## What we want